ku-fpg/remote-monad-examples/README.md

 `Remote` is a monad, which provides `Command`, `Procedure`, and the monadic, applicative and functor operations.
 In the Deep packet, the `Procedure` is simply a `Reply` constructor.
+In the other examples, `Command` and `Procedure` are:

+    data Command = Say String
+    data Procedure :: * -> * where
+      Temperature ::        Procedure Int
+      Toast       :: Int -> Procedure ()

-As is done in the remote monad paper, we include use non-GADT versions of our structures remotely.
-We have GADT versions of the remotes; just ask.
+As is done in the remote monad paper, we include use non-GADT versions of our structures to simulate remote exectution.
+We have GADT versions of the remote intepreters; just ask.